colbyj/bride-of-frankensystem/docs/reference/question_types.rst

 Built-in Question Types
 =======================

+For a guided introduction to building questionnaires, see :doc:`/building/adding_survey_questions`.

 The following attributes are common to every type of question.

 -  ``id``: string - Your field's unique id.